kyma-project/kyma/components/kyma-operator/README.md

 ## Prerequisites

-- recent version of Go with the support for modules
+- recent version of Go with the support for modules, for example 1.12.6
 - make
 - kubectl
 - access to Kubernetes environment: Minikube or a remote Kubernetes cluster